Identifying customer fraud based on ticket purchase and address location

 The data controller responsible for your personal data is Team Technologies Ltd ("We").
 We are registered in England and Wales under company number 02711340 and have our registered office at 6 Turnpike Road, Newbury, Berkshire, RG14 2NA.
 Our main trading address is 1st Floor, 78 Bartholomew Street, Newbury, RG14 7AB.

 How do I get in touch with you?

-This policy describes how we will make use of and process your personal data.
+This notice describes how we will make use of and process your personal data.